chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/liquid-solid-fluidized-bed/liquid-solid-fluidized-bed.rst

 .. note::
     Running the packing of alumina particles should take approximately 4 hours and 15 minutes on 16 cores.
+For the alginate particles, it takes approximately 5 hours and 52 minutes (``time end = 9.9``).

 After the particles have been packed inside the cylinder, it is now possible to simulate the fluidization of particles.